Baku–Tbilisi–Ceyhan pipeline: Economics

-Although some have touted the pipeline as easing the dependence of the US and other Western nations on oil from the Middle East, it supplies only 1% of global demand during its first stage.
+Although some have touted the pipeline as easing the dependence of the United States and other Western nations on oil from the Middle East, it supplies only 1% of global demand during its first stage.

 The pipeline diversifies the global oil supply and so insures, to an extent, against a failure in supply elsewhere.
 Critics of the pipeline—particularly Russia—are skeptical about its economic prospects.

 Construction of the pipeline has contributed to the economies of the host countries.
 In the first half of 2007, a year after the launch of the pipeline as the main export route for Azerbaijani oil, the real GDP growth of Azerbaijan hit a record of 35%.
 Substantial transit fees accrue to Georgia and Turkey.
 For Georgia, the transit fees are expected to produce an average of US$62.5 million per year.
 Turkey is expected to receive approximately US$200 million in transit fees per year in the initial years of operation, with the possibility that the fees increase to US$290 million per year from year 17 to year 40.
 Turkey also benefits from an increase of commerce in the port of Ceyhan and other parts of eastern Anatolia, the region which had experienced significant decrease in economic activities since the Gulf War in 1991.
 The reduction of oil tanker traffic on the Bosphorus will contribute to greater security for Istanbul.

 To counter concerns that oil money would be siphoned off by corrupt officials, Azerbaijan set up a state oil fund (SOFAZ), mandated with using revenue from natural resources to benefit future generations, bolster support from key international lenders, and improve transparency and accountability.
 Azerbaijan became the first oil-producing country to join EITI, the British-led Extractive Industries Transparency Initiative.